lmcrean/crocodile-kingdom-mern/README.md

 5. Enter a sentence that incorporates both words shown on the cards.
 6. Click "Submit" to close the modal.
 7. Successfully matched cards remain face-up.
 8. Continue playing with the remaining face-down cards.
+See steps 2-7.
-9. The game ends when all cards have been matched or when you run out of turns.
+9. The game ends when all cards have been flipped over.

 ## 📚 Tech Stack: